mindyng/mindyng.github.io/_posts/2024-01-01-Sentiment-Analysis-On-L-L-M-Chatbots.md

 While refamiliarizing myself, I got to learn about advised social media text cleanings - translating emojis/slang and expanding abbreviations.
 This added a whole new layer of complexity to NLP wrangling, but was interesting to implement.

 Below were the steps I took to clean up the original comment text from YouTube and Reddit.
-To see the differences, compare ```text``` column to `cleaned_text` column.
+To see the differences, compare `text` column to `clean_text` column.

 Cleaned HTML tags: